guido57/LoRa_APRS_Tracker_portal/readme.md

     </td>
   </tr>
 </table>
-Please, note that here I'm sporting an amplified ["GPS magnetic antenna with a 3m cable"](https://www.amazon.it/gp/product/B01BML4XMQ/), very useful when the tracker is inside a vehicle. <br/>
+Please, note that here I'm sporting an amplified [GPS magnetic antenna with a 3m cable](https://www.amazon.it/gp/product/B01BML4XMQ/)  very useful when the tracker is inside a vehicle. <br/>
 Yes, the TBEAM or the NEO6M breakboard supply the GPS amplifier with 3.3V!

 # Compiling and configuration